gerirgaudi/naplug/README.md

       else plugin.bar!
     end

-When defining multiple plugins, invoking `exec!` will execute that `main` plugin.
-When defining a single plugin, `exec!' will execute it regardess of tag.
+When defining multiple plugins, invoking `exec!` will execute the `main` plugin (if defined; otherwise, `exec!` is unable to decide which one to execute).
+When defining a single plugin, `exec!` will execute it regardess of tag.

 ### Arguments